cobwebch/external_import/Documentation/Installation/Index.rst

    Don't drop the "cruser_id" field before running the update wizard, or it won't be able to do its job.

+In version 7.2.0, a change was introduced to preserve :code:`null` values from the imported data.
+It affected only fields with :code:`'eval' => 'null'` in their TCA.
+Since version 8.0.0, :code:`null` are preserved also for relation-type fields ("group", "select", "inline" and "file") which have no :code:`minitems` property or :code:`'minitems' => 0`.
+This makes it effectively possible to remove existing relations.
+This is an important change of behavior, which - although more correct - may have unexpected effects on your date.

 .. _installation-upgrade-730: